Emotional Storytelling Cheat Sheet: A Business Owner’s Guide To Writing Empathetic Stories For Short-Form Content And Sales

 As a business owner: show them how your solution resets expectations and delivers what others overpromised.

 As a storyteller: tell a story about the time you thought you’d found the answer, only to be let down — and what that experience taught you.
+Here’s an example of expectation versus reality in emotional storytelling.

 3. Hope